Meet Charlestream Studio

 -Kevin Charlestream

-Recognizing his exceptional talent, Rittenhouse—founder and director of the New England Youth Ensemble—invited Charlestream to perform internationally with the orchestra, making him the youngest musician ever to appear with the ensemble.
+Recognizing his exceptional talent, Rittenhouse—founder and director of the New England Youth Ensemble—invited Charlestream to perform internationally as a soloist with the orchestra, making him the youngest musician ever to appear with the ensemble.
 In 1992, at age twelve, he became a contracted member of the professional counterpart, New England Symphonic Ensemble with MidAmerica Productions at Carnegie Hall.

 Trained in the lineage of legendary cellist Leonard Rose, Charlestream studied with George Seaman at the Longy School of Music and with Dieuwke Davydov at Middlebury College.
 He has performed extensively throughout Asia, the Middle East, Europe, Africa, and the United States.
 Currently contracted with MidAmerica Productions, he has appeared in more than 400 concerts at Carnegie Hall with the New England Symphonic Ensemble, frequently serving as principal cellist and soloist.